T0biii/JoinMusic/docs/features.md

 - Synchronized music playback across your network

 ### 🌍 World-Specific Music
-- Play different music in different worlds
-- Configure specific music for each world
 - Option to restrict music to a single world

 ### ⚙️ Configuration Options